John

 oldest of two children born to Clyde and Mary "Molly" Morrison,

-The family moved again a few years later after Clyde failed in
+family moved again a few years later after Clyde failed in his attempt

 Settling

-Duke" and "Big Duke," according to the official
+and "Big Duke," according to the official John Wayne website.

 Winning